 - Wildlife Rescue Team

-- Wildlife Rescue Team was launched in 2021!
+- Wildlife Rescue Team has received over 500 phone calls in 2022!
 We have developed a team of trained and equipped volunteers to respond to wildlife in need of advanced rescue coordination and personnel.
-So far the team has captured several dozens of animals directly and guided numerous members of the public on how to safely capture or transport an animal themselves.
-We've also borrowed out numerous live traps for the public to use while trapping an injured or sick animal.
+So far the Team has safely rescued loons, waterfowl, foxes, raccoons, squirrels, rabbits, opossums, beaver, a bobcat and more!
+The Team also has guided numerous members of the public on how to safely capture or transport an animal themselves.
+We've also borrowed out live traps for the public to use while trapping an injured or sick animal.
 The Wildlife Rescue Team has invaluably changed the lives of the animals they have captured in communities all across Minnesota.
+See rescue pictures below or check out our Facebook for some really amazing stories of the work the Rescue Team performs!

 - Rehabilitator Training